Is Tesla Making A Dangerous Gamble On Battery Technology To Produce Semi And New Roadster?

 — Engadget (@engadget) December 9, 2017

-Could that “something” be an announcement about battery innovation that Tesla is trying to hide its competitors?
+Could that “something” be an announcement about battery innovation that Tesla is trying to hide from its competitors?

 Experts told Bloomberg that based on the specs Elon Musk outlined, the Tesla Semi would need a battery capacity of between 600 and 1,000 kilowatt hours.
 That’s way more than 5 times the size of the biggest Tesla Model S battery.
 Given today’s battery technology, an 800 kWh battery pack would weigh over 10,000 pounds and be priced much higher than $100,000.
 If that’s the likely cost of the battery, the Tesla starting price for the Semi, $150,000, is minuscule.